ozgurcd/kamaji/docs/HOW_TO_USE.md

       ...
 ```
 - **rule**: Points to the Python script that handles Terraform tasks (`run_terraform.py`).
-- **config**: Provides any needed parameters (e.g., which Terraform version to use, region, workspace name, etc.).
-Definition of this config is up to the Python script and defined in the rule directory, in variables.yaml file.
+- **config**: Provides any necessary parameters (e.g., which Terraform version to use, region, workspace name, etc.).
+The definition of this configuration is determined by the Python script and is specified in the rule directory's `variables.yaml` file.

-This config is passed to the Python script as a dictionary.
-If the given config does not match the expected config, the Python script will raise an error.
+This configuration is passed to the Python script as a dictionary.
+If the provided configuration does not match the expected format, the Python script will raise an error.

 ---

 ## 3. Rules Directory Overview

-Kamaji looks in the `rules` directory for Python scripts to execute.
-Example structure:
+Kamaji searches the `rules` directory for Python scripts to execute.
+An example structure:
 ```
 ├─ rules
 │   └─ run_terraform
-│       └─ run_terraform.py
+│       ├─ run_terraform.py
 │       └─ variables.yaml
 ├─ common
 │   └─ terraform.py
 ```

 - **run_terraform.py**: The entry script run by Kamaji.
 It typically imports shared logic from `terraform.py`.
-- **terraform.py**: A helper module (in `common`) that manages command construction, environment setup, etc.
+- **terraform.py**: A helper module (located in the `common` directory) that manages command construction, environment setup, etc.
-- **variables.yaml**: A file that defines the expected config for the rule.
-It also includes the default values for the config.
+- **variables.yaml**: A file that defines the expected configuration for the rule, including default values.

-There is also a "common" directory that contains shared logic for all rules.
-Since there is a file in common directory with the name "terraform.py" which defines the shared logic for all terraform rules when Kamaji runs a target referencing `run_terraform/run_terraform.py`, it loads `terraform.py` internally to handle Terraform CLI commands.
+In addition, there is a `common` directory that contains shared logic for all rules.
+When Kamaji runs a target referencing `run_terraform/run_terraform.py`, it automatically loads the `terraform.py` file from the `common` directory to handle Terraform CLI commands.

 ---